mojohealy/digital-garden/_notes/career development.md

 As a field of research, career development is an umbrella term for [[vocational psychology]], [[I/O psychology]], and [[career development practice]] research.
 Broadly speaking, it investigates psychological, cognitive, and behavioural characteristics that help or hinder people's career success.

 Although it shares many of the same overall concerns as [[graduate employability]], this work seldom shows up in graduate employability research.
-One of our motivations for writing this article was to illustrate [[the gap]] between the fields and argue for the value in bridging it.
+Our main motivation for writing this article was to illustrate [[the gap]] between the fields and argue for the value in bridging it.

 Our [[citation network analysis]], illustrated below, allowed us to map and describe specific [[clusters]] in this research: [[career exploration, decision making, and self-management]] (blue), [[career decision-making difficulties]] (yellow), [[career orientations]] (green), [[career development barriers]] (pink), and [[biomedical career development]] (brown).